mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/storyboard_docker.rst

 Duration in Seconds
     A spin-box.
 This will set the duration of the scene in seconds.
 Duration in Frames
     A spin-box.
 This will set the duration of the scene in frames.
-Frames represent the division of seconds, which is dependant on the users' desired `Playback FPS` settings.
+Frames represent the division of seconds, which is dependant on the users' desired `Frame Rate` setting.
 Thumbnail
     A thumbnail representing the contents of a scene.
 Unlike the comments, it cannot be edited inside the docker directly.
 Instead, changes must be made within the canvas after selection.
 Add Item